-AS THE CONFLICT TO LIBERATE MOSUL FROM ISIS REACHES ITS FINAL STAGES AND INTENSIFIES, WITH YOUR HELP, WE CONTINUE TO SERVE THE PEOPLE OF NORTHERN IRAQ, AND ARE COMMITTED TO DO SO FOR THE LONG TERM.
+AS THE IRAQI GOVERNMENT DECLARED MOSUL LIBERATED FROM ISIS CONTROL ON THE 10th OF JULY 2017, IT'S ESTIMATED THAT OVER 800,000 PEOPLE REMAIN DISPLACED FROM THE CITY WHICH SUFFERED MASSIVE DEVASTATION DURING THE CONFLICT.
+WE ARE COMMITTED TO SERVE THE PEOPLE OF NORTHERN IRAQ FOR THE LONG TERM.
 HERE WE TAKE A LOOK BACK AT OUR MOSUL RELIEF EFFORTS SINCE THE CONFLICT TO RELEASE THE CITY FROM ISIS BEGAN IN OCTOBER 2016.

 Our current response builds on nearly a decade of continuous work in northern Iraq.
 In 2008 we came to northern Iraq to serve those affected by Saddam Hussein’s Anfal campaign.
 Children’s programmes, medical care, and other projects for those displaced by ISIS have hallmarked our efforts to provide relief in Jesus’ Name.
 Our Christian presence is welcomed in Iraq as an agent of peace between conflicting Shi’a and Sunni Muslims.